SenseLab Icon

 Scent, semantics, and sentiment: A mixed-methods investigation into odor-evoked memory and the aging mind

-Project 001 is SenseLab’s inaugural pilot study exploring the relationship between scent, autobiographical memory, and emotional state.
-Participants encounter carefully composed fragrance stimuli to reflect on personal recall and measurable mood shifts.
-This work will aim to establish a foundation for our multisensory research model and is expected to be completed by April 2026.
+SenseLab’s inaugural pilot study explored the relationship between scent, autobiographical memory, and emotional state.
+Participants encountered carefully composed fragrance stimuli to reflect on personal recall and measurable mood shifts.
+This work will aim to establish a foundation for our multisensory research model and was completed in April 2026.

 The Experiential Archive